nolanwinsman/UndergradJobHuntHandbook/docs/networking.md

 recommendation at your company.

 Some people suggest you should add as many people as possible.
 I don't want to say this is wrong advice but I personally wouldn't follow it.
 I try not to have too many connections on LinkedIn that are just people I've never heard of.

+## Go to Computer Science Club

+I'm a bit biased with this one as back when I was a young pup, I was computer science club president.
+I still think it's a great way to network and make friends.
+As a CS student it can be difficult to meet your upperclassmen and for me personally I established great relations with my upperclassmen and they still help me out with things to this day.
+CS Club is where I met most of them.
+Also, I've visited a few times post graduation to present on the internship/job hunt and I hope I provided some valuable information.